SDGforskning/sdg-strings/SDG14_query_topic_WoS.md

 * restoration of these ecosystems
 Note, interpreting "protect" to include MPAs means that relevant research for this target includes research considered relevant to target 14.5.

+It is possible that this interpretation should be widened to cover research about changes to ecosystems and biodiversity (see also 15.4), but this is not done at present.

 This query consists of 2 phrases.
 Phrase 1 covers research mentioning protected areas and sustainable management approaches.
 Phrase 2 covers research about the restoration, protection, conservation, or management of marine ecosystems.

 ##### Phrase 1